Universal Analog Computation: Fra\"iss\'e Limits of Dynamical Systems: Algebroidal categories of nondeterministic systems

 \begin{example} The subcategory $\detSysef$ of deterministic systems cannot be algebroidal with category-theoretically finite objects being the systems with a finite state space.
 This is because not every deterministic system is a colimit along ef-pairs of finite deterministic systems.
 In fact, the full shift $(2^\omega , \sigma)$ does not have any nontrivial finite factor.
 (An elementary proof is in appendix~\ref{app: proofs from section algebroidal categories of systems}.)
 Hence there are not enough factors to form a diagram with the full shift being the colimit along ef-pairs. \end{example}

-However, we will see, in section~\ref{sec: universality for deterministic systems}, that the category $\detSysef$ \emph{is} semi-algebroidal, but its category-theoretically finite objects are very different: they are the shifts over a finite alphabet.
-Since there are uncountably many such shifts, $\detSysef$ is only semi-algbroidal and not algebroidal.
+However, we will see, in section~\ref{sec: universality for deterministic systems}, that the category $\detSysef$ \emph{is} semi-algebroidal, but its category-theoretically finite objects are very different: they are the shifts.
+Since there are uncountably many such shifts, $\detSysef$ is only semi-algebroidal and not algebroidal.
 This indicates that the notion of category-theoretical finiteness depends quite subtly on the surrounding category.

-\section{Proof of the algebroidality theorem}
+\subsection{Proof of the algebroidality theorem}

 In this section, we prove theorem~\ref{thm: algebroidal category of systems} in a sequence of propositions.
+(We will use some of these again when considering deterministic systems.)

 Regarding part~(1) of being algebroidal, we have the following.

 \begin{proposition} Let $\subSysef$ be a full subcategory of $\allSys$.
 Then all morphisms in $\subSysef$ are monic. \end{proposition}

 \begin{proof}[Proof] Let $(e,f) : (X,T) \to (Y,S)$ and $(e_1,f_1), (e_2,f_2) : (Z,R) \to (X,T)$ be morphisms in $\subSysef$ such that $(e,f) \circ (e_1,f_1) = (e,f) \circ (e_2,f_2)$.
 We show that $(e_1,f_1) = (e_2,f_2)$.
 By definition, $f_1 \circ f = f_2 \circ f$.
 Since $f$ is a surjective function, $f_1 = f_2$.
 Since $e_1$ (resp.\ $e_2$) is the unique embedding corresponding to $f_1$ (resp.\ $f_2$), also $e_1 = e_2$. \end{proof}